Email has an ability many channels don’t: creating valuable, personal touches – at scale.

 The previous section on using drip campaigns goes a long way toward helping artists improve their marketing.
 But they shouldn’t and don’t need to stop there because there’s so much more they can do to move up to modern marketing techniques.

 I’m not going to discuss how to get traffic.
 I assume you’re already doing something to raise awareness of your art and your brand ‒ you!
 It could be Facebook posts and ads.
-Or hanging out in forums on LinkedIn.
+Or you are hanging out in forums on LinkedIn.
 You might be attending meetings of associations and groups that you think might attract prospects for your art.
 There are dozens of ways to lure traffic to your site.
 That’s not the problem.

 Where artists are falling is in not having a plan for what happens after someone shows up at their site.
-Many are getting better about having some sort of opt-in form on their blogs and websites.
+Many are getting better about having some opt-in form on their blogs and websites.
 Unfortunately, those opt-in forms are widely ineffective today since most of us have developed banner blindness and can easily ignore requests for our email addresses.

 Use marketing automation to help combat banner and web form blindness